Community engagement

 How we respond is a key priority!

-We currently manage water in Banyule by reducing water use at our local ovals or at aquatic centres, installing litter traps and water sensitive urban design (wetlands, raingardens) to protect valued water ecosystems, implementing strategies to reduce local flooding or building community awareness on the value of water in our community.
+We currently manage water in Banyule by reducing water use at our local ovals and our aquatic centres, installing litter traps and water sensitive urban design (wetlands, raingardens) to protect valued water ecosystems, implementing strategies to reduce local flooding and building community awareness on the value of water in our community.

 Integrated Water Management